hyfic/heartbeat/README.md

 # Heartbeat ❤️
-An open-source desktop application for doctors to manage patient data.
+An open-source desktop application for doctors to manage & organize patient data.

 ## About
 A patient management system designed for doctors.
 In this app doctors can add patient data using simple forms, which later they can save as PDF or print as document.